 Dothan Lanes is a fantastic spot to grab a couple of beers and spend time with friends while bowling.

-Escape Dothan is the place to go to if you're seeking an exhilarating, exciting activity for you and your buddies to do while in Dothan.
+Escape Dothan is the place to go if you're seeking an exhilarating, exciting activity for you and your buddies to do while in Dothan.

 You may pick from four distinct room types.

 They are Bazaar Battle, the 13th Floor, Time Warp, and Murder at the Mansion, in which you must figure out who killed a rich businessman, with what tools, and why.
-Escape Dothan is the pinnacle of adrenaline rushes.

 When in town, the Roundabout Plantation Golf Course is a great spot to go for a midday round of golf.